asalavaty/influential/cran-comments.md

 ## Downstream dependencies

-There are currently no downstream dependencies for the “influential” package.
+There are currently no downstream dependencies for the package `influential`.